Acare/hacksig/README.md

 ## Contributing

-If you have any suggestions about adding new features to `hacksig`, please open an issue request on [GitHub](https://github.com/Acare/hacksig/issues).
+If you have any suggestions about adding new features to `hacksig`, please create an issue on [GitHub](https://github.com/Acare/hacksig/issues).
 Gene-level information about gene signatures are stored in `data-raw/hacksig_signatures.csv` and can be used as a template for